satyakonmsft/skype-docs/Skype/UCWA/policies_ref.md

 ---
-title: admin policies that can apply to a user's application
+title: Policies reference
 ---
-# policies
+# policies reference

  _**Applies to:** Skype for Business 2015_